Mack model EH trucks: Chassis

 The EH had a ladder frame with two beam axles on leaf springs.
 The military models had two wheelbases, the 146 in short for tractors and the 170 in long for straight trucks.
 The variant EHUS had a shorter wheelbase at 132 in.
 They were used as fuel servicing trucks in the US Navy or as wreckers for the USMC.
-Bus chassis had a 230 in wheelbase.
+The bus chassis had a 230 in wheelbase.

-Commercial types had split-rim wheels and hydraulic brakes, military types had disk type wheels and air-brakes.
-Tires were 9.00x20.
+Commercial types had split-rim wheels and hydraulic brakes, military types had disk-type wheels and air brakes.
+The tires were 9.00x20.

 Models

 There were four basic models.
 The EH was a conventional straight truck chassis, EHT was a conventional semi-tractor.
 The EHU was a C.O.E. straight truck chassis, and the EHUT was a C.O.E. semi-tractor.
 A C.O.E. can have a longer body, but the engine is harder to work on.

 Besides the cargo and semi-tractor, there were fuel and water tankers, van bodies, wreckers, bus chassis, and fire trucks.